refinedev/refine/documentation/docs/api-references/components/basic-views/edit.md

 The `<Edit>` component has a save button by default.
 If you want to customize this button you can use the `saveButtonProps` property like the code below.

-Clicking on the save button submits your form.
+Clicking on the save button will submit your form.

 [Refer to the `<SaveButton>` documentation for detailed usage. &#8594](#)